-We want to keep our players safe, and expect a high level of respect among our players.
+We want to keep our players safe and expect a high level of respect among our players, team officials and referees.
 Remember, leagues run through the EMSA Zones, must have discipline information and inquiries go to the zone they play in, before contacting EMSA.

 Provide ONLY technical instruction from the bench and refrain from questioning decisions of the referees.
 According to the Laws of the Game, Law 5, the decisions of the referee and other match officials are final and must always be respected.
-(This does not mean that the referee will always make the right call, but the questioning of the decision is not permitted.
+(This does not mean that the referee will always make the right call, but the questioning of the decision is not permitted.)
 However, any coach who respectfully asks for clarification of a decision should be provided one when time allows for it.

 Are expected to respect decisions of the referee and another match officials in the same manner as is the coach.
 Their comments and actions are monitored by the Ref Liaison.
 It is imperative that the coach and Ref Liaison clearly understand their responsibilities and that a failure to act appropriately could lead to a sanction against the coach.

-The referee has been instructed that all instances of inappropriate behaviour or comments (by either the coach, assistant coach, or from people in the stands) are to be sanctioned according to the Rules of Indoor Soccer. (i.e. A coach will be giving a verbal warning and for a subsequent offence removed from the field of play).
+The referee has been instructed that all instances of inappropriate behaviour or comments (by either Team Officials or Spectators) are to be sanctioned according to the Laws of the Game.
+(Team Officials will be warned, cautioned, or sent of depending on the severity and circumstances of the action, spectators will be removed)

 Should spectators, parents or Guardians display inappropriate behaviour, the coach should be asked to remedy the situation through the Ref Liaison.
 In the event that this does not happen the game will be paused until such time as the facility staff have dealt with the person(s) involved in the incident.
 The appropriate sanction will be applied to the coach.
 This will almost certainly delay the restart of play.